HomeArticlesHow ToCalculate TDEE

 • TDEE = 1,742 × 1.55 = 2,700 kcal

-The Mifflin-St Jeor equation is accurate within ±10% for approximately 80% of the general population in a normal weight range.
-It is the formula recommended by the Academy of Nutrition and Dietetics for clinical use.
-For the specific subset of people with known lean body mass, Katch-McArdle (BMR = 370 + (21.6 × lean_mass_kg)) provides improved accuracy because it removes the confounding effect of varying body fat percentage.
+Mifflin-St Jeor lands within roughly plus or minus 10% for about 80% of the general population in a normal weight range, and the Academy of Nutrition and Dietetics recommends it for clinical use.
+For the subset of people with known lean body mass, Katch-McArdle (BMR = 370 + (21.6 × lean_mass_kg)) improves on that accuracy by removing the confounding effect of varying body fat percentage.

-Contextualise your TDEE against your BMI Calculator result and body composition goals to get a full picture of your energy needs relative to your current health status.
+Weigh your TDEE against your BMI Calculator result and your broader body composition goals to get the full picture of your energy needs.

 Related Articles